-Scott J. Leischow, Ph.D. joined Arizona State University in June, 2017 as Professor and Associate Director for Public Health.
-Prior to that, Dr. Leischow was at the Mayo Clinic Arizona from 2012-2017, where he led the Research on Health Equity and Community Health (REACH) Program at Mayo Clinic Arizona, and co-led Cancer Prevention and Control within the Mayo Clinic Cancer Center.
-He was formerly an Associate Director at University of Arizona Cancer Center and also served as Senior Advisor for Tobacco Policy in the US Department of Health and Human Services and Chief of the Tobacco Control Research Branch at the National Cancer Institute of NIH.
+Scott J. Leischow joined Arizona State University in June 2017, and is a Professor and the Director of Clinical and Translational Science.
+Prior to that, Leischow was at the Mayo Clinic Arizona from 2012-2017, where he led the Research on Health Equity and Community Health (REACH) Program and co-led cancer prevention and control within the Mayo Clinic Cancer Center.
+He was formerly an Associate Director at the University of Arizona Cancer Center and also served as Chief of the Tobacco Control Research Branch at the National Cancer Institute within National Institutes of Health and Senior Advisor for Tobacco Policy in the Office of the Secretary of the U.S. Department of Health and Human Services.
 Dr. Leischow completed his doctorate in Health Education from the University of Maryland, and a postdoctoral fellowship in Behavioral Pharmacology from Johns Hopkins University.
-Dr. Leischow has received several awards, including the NIH Director’s Award.
+Dr. Leischow has also received several awards, including the NIH Director’s Award.